UK MPs say Liberty Steel operations threatened by poor governance - NewsBreak

 UK MPs say Liberty Steel operations threatened by poor governance

-LONDON, Nov 8 (Reuters) - Commodities tycoon Sanjeev Gupta has failed to ensure proper corporate governance and transparency for his family-owned conglomerate, which threatens the future of its British unit Liberty Steel, British lawmakers said in a report.
+LONDON, Nov 8 (Reuters) - Commodities tycoon Sanjeev Gupta has failed to ensure proper corporate governance and transparency for his family-owned conglomerate, which threatens the future of its British unit Liberty Steel, a report by British lawmakers said.

 Gupta’s GFG Alliance has been struggling to arrange refinancing of its global web of operations, including British steel sites, after the collapse in March of its main lender, Greensill Capital.